brightcove/videojs-vr/README.md

 The Safari and IE11 browser bugs are recorded at https://bugs.webkit.org/show_bug.cgi?id=135379 and https://msdn.microsoft.com/en-us/library/dn302435(v=vs.85).aspx (scroll to Exceptions)

+The WebVRPolyfill library enables mouse and keyboard controls on the video from any part of the page (including outside of the video) by default.
+To override this behavior, so the controls only work within the video element, we have created a fork with a fix at github.com/arilaen/webvr-polyfill.
+Feel free to make another fork or use WebVRPolyfill directly if they fix this issue (https://github.com/borismus/webvr-polyfill/issues/90).

 ## Getting Started

 To test, make sure you have npm installed, and run: